roadrunner-server/docs/customization/middleware.md

 }
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> To retrieve the attributes in a PHP application, you would need to use a PSR-7 implementation that supports
+To retrieve the attributes in a PHP application, you would need to use a PSR-7 implementation that supports
-> the `getAttributes()` method.
+the `getAttributes()` method.
 For example, the `nyholm/psr7` package provides a PSR-7 implementation that supports it.
+{% endhint %}

 ## Registering middleware

 You have to register this service after in
 the [container/plugin.go](https://github.com/roadrunner-server/roadrunner/blob/master/container/plugins.go) file in
 order to properly resolve dependency:

+{% code title="plugin.go" %}

 ```go
 package roadrunner